-Almost as effective as getting the kids to sleep off the journey, turning the backseat into a cinema is a great way to keep the children happy and out of trouble.
-This is doubly effective, if you usually restrict TV watching times at home.
-They will bask in the luxury of being allowed to watch all their favourite Disneys back-to-back, and if you can’t bear to listen to “Let It Go” for the hundredth time, you can get a multiple headphone adaptor, so they can all listen privately.
+Almost as effective as getting the kids to sleep off the journey, turning the back seat into a cinema is a great way to keep the children happy and out of trouble.
+This is doubly effective if you usually restrict TV watching times at home.
+They will bask in the luxury of being allowed to watch all their favourite Disneys back-to-back, and if you can’t bear to listen to “Let It Go” for the hundredth time, you can get multiple headphone adaptors, so they can all listen privately.

 Downside…screens make some children car sick, so this doesn’t work for everyone.

 If you’re travelling during the day, plan multiple pit stops to break up the journey.
 Half an hour here and there of outdoor play can stop the kids getting grouchy and claustrophobic.
 It will also give you a break from staring at the road.

 Downside…it will take you longer to reach your destination.

 You will need…healthy snacks and plenty of fluids.